Dzerzhinsk, Russia: Major enterprises

+Transportation

+Dzerzhinsk lies on the Moscow–Nizhny Novgorod railway, served by a daily Lastochka high-speed train to Moscow, and on the M-7 "Volga" federal highway; it also has its own river port on the Oka and is served by Nizhny Novgorod's Strigino International Airport, about 20 km to the east.

 Pollution

+Extent of contamination

-According to the September 12, 2007, study by the Blacksmith Institute, Dzerzhinsk is one of the worst-polluted cities of the world and has a life expectancy of 42 years for men and 47 for women, with the 2003 death rate exceeding its birth rate by 260%.
-Environmental action groups such as Greenpeace attribute such low life expectancy to high levels of persistent organic chemicals, particularly dioxins.
-The Blacksmith Institute also names sarin, lewisite, sulfur mustard, hydrogen cyanide, phosgene, lead, and organic chemicals among the worst pollutants.
-Parts of Dzerzhinsk's water are contaminated with dioxins and phenol at levels that are reportedly seventeen million times the safe limit.
+A September 12, 2007, study by the Blacksmith Institute named Dzerzhinsk one of the worst-polluted cities in the world, which cited estimates of life expectancy at 42 years for men and 47 for women and a 2003 death rate exceeding the birth rate by 260%.
+Environmental groups such as Greenpeace have attributed poor health outcomes in the area to high levels of persistent organic chemicals, particularly dioxins.
+The Blacksmith Institute also identified sarin, lewisite, sulfur mustard, hydrogen cyanide, phosgene, lead, and organic chemicals among the major contaminants.
+Water in parts of Dzerzhinsk was reported to contain dioxins and phenol at levels up to seventeen million times the safe limit.

+The city's karst topography left it pockmarked with natural sinkholes, many of which were used as informal dumping grounds for factory waste; discharges such as ammonium sulfate reportedly reached groundwater within days of being released.
+More than 1,150 individual sources of toxic pollution have been identified within the city, and local health officials have linked the contamination to elevated cancer rates, reproductive and immune-system problems in newborns, and rising infertility among local men.
+Wartime wastewater from the chemical plants was routed through a chain of seven lakes along the Volosyanikha River, and the residential settlement of Krasny Khimik was located less than a kilometre from the main production shops.

 Dzerzhinsk's environmental agency estimates that almost 300,000 tons of chemical waste were dumped in the city between 1930 and 1998.
-The Ecology Committee of the Russian State Duma also considers Dzerzhinsk among the top ten cities with disastrous ecological conditions.
+The Ecology Committee of the Russian State Duma also included Dzerzhinsk among the ten Russian cities with the most severe environmental problems.

-Dzerzhinsk's City Administration, however, asserts that the Blacksmith Institute report is false, stating, for example, that since sarin had never been produced in the city (seems to be credible according to Fedorov, p262, Table 7.1), it cannot be one of the major pollutants.
+Dzerzhinsk's City Administration, however, asserts that the Blacksmith Institute report is false, stating, for example, that sarin had never been produced in the city — a claim consistent with Fedorov (p.
+262, Table 7.1) — and so could not be one of the major pollutants.
 Also, according to the city's health department, the average life expectancy in the city was 64 years in 2006.
 Askhat Kayumkov, the head of the Dront public ecological organization, which was quoted as a source by the Blacksmith Institute, states that his organization never provided the Blacksmith Institute with data of any kind.
 Furthermore, he does not believe that Dzerzhinsk is one of the most polluted cities in Russia, much less in the whole world.

-In the end, however, despite the ecological situation in the city being at its best in the previous 80 years (mostly due to bankruptcies and closures of the polluting factories), several locations in the city pose a tangible ecological risk.
-These sites include the 110ha Igumnovo landfill, toxic waste burial grounds, and a so-called "White Sea" composed of discarded chemical wastes.
-These sites are kept under constant ecological monitoring.